 Learn about backpacks (in general) and our process for choosing Day Hiker backpacks in our comprehensive backpack guide, and see why we recommend the Osprey Talon 22 below.

-2018 Update: Osprey has released a new version of the Talon series of backpacks, including the Talon 22.
+2019 Update: Osprey released a new version of the Talon series of backpacks in 2018, including the Talon 22.
+This model is the same in 2019, but did receive some color updates.
 The new Talon 22 is very similar to the model we recommend.
 The key differences are a continuous hip belt and updated AirScape back panel.
 Both of these aim to improve comfort and breathability.
-Overall we think the improvements are solid, and are testing new day hiking packs for 2018.
+Overall we think the improvements are solid, and are testing new day hiking packs for 2019.

 Talon 22 Specifications